WHAT IT IS

 WHY IT MATTERS

-Many lobbying against
+Many lobbied against

-The California School Boards Association has even argued that a later start time is a "luxury" that families in lower socioeconomic status cannot afford.
+The California School Boards Association has even argued that later start time is a "luxury" that families in lower socioeconomic status cannot afford.
 [The Sacramento Bee]

 Time is money